juanpablorenau/juanpablorenau/README.md

-# Hi there! 👋 I'm [Your Name]
+# Hi there! 👋 I'm Juan Pablo

 Welcome to my GitHub!
-I'm an Android developer passionate about crafting intuitive and scalable mobile applications. 🚀
+I'm an Android developer.

-## 👨‍💻 About Me

-- 💼 **Current Role:** Freelance Android Developer / [Your Job Title]
-- 🌱 **Currently Learning:** Advanced Jetpack Compose, Kotlin Multiplatform, and Clean Architecture.
-- 📱 **Specialization:** Android app development with modern tools like Jetpack Compose, Room, Retrofit, Coroutines, and more.
-- ✨ **Interests:** Open-source contributions, app performance optimization, and staying up-to-date with the latest Android trends.
-- 🎯 **Goal:** To build meaningful and impactful apps that solve real-world problems.

 ## 🛠️ Tech Stack